 Career Mentoring

-We are delighted to announce that the Careers Service are launching our inaugural Graduate Career Mentoring programme for Summer 2024.
+We are delighted to announce that applications are now open for our Career Mentoring programme for the 2025-26 academic year!

-The mentoring programme will be open to all students, undergraduate and postgraduate, graduating from the University of Manchester in July 2024 and will match you with an industry professional to support you with career planning, decision making, and preparing for your next steps after university.
+The programme will run until Spring 2026, and will match you with an industry professional who will be able provide you with personalised career guidance to help you with your career planning, decision making, and preparing for your next steps.

-We expect the time commitment to be roughly two to three hours across the programme, as we recommend holding a meeting roughly every four weeks, lasting 60 to 90 minutes each.
+We expect a total time commitment of around 6-10 hours across the programme, as we recommend holding a meeting roughly every four weeks, lasting 60 to 90-minutes each.
 However, this may be more or less frequently, depending on your mentor’s availability and how often you wish to meet.

 If you are an alumnus or an industry professional who is interested in being a Career Mentor for our students, please visit our employer website for more information.